2024 Durham federal by-election: Candidates

 Grant Abraham, author of Battle for the Soul of Canada: Firing the Forge, Grant has worked as an international lawyer, farmer and international development director.

-Abraham will represent the newest formed Canadian federal party, The United Party of Canada.
+Abraham represented the newest formed Canadian federal party, the United Party of Canada.
 He attempted to run in the 2022 Conservative Party of Canada leadership election, but was deemed ineligible.
 He is from Calgary.

 The NDP candidate is electrician and education co-ordinator Chris Borgia.
 He ran for the Ontario New Democratic Party in Durham in the 2022 Ontario general election.
 He is from Pickering.

 The People's Party candidate is Patricia Conlin.
 She is the president of the Global Consulting Group Inc., is an author, international speaker and leadership trainer.
 She ran for the People's Party in this riding in the 2021 Canadian federal election.
 She is from Port Perry.

 Pranay Gunti is running as an independent.
 He is an information technology consultant from Bowmanville.
 He ran for the Kawartha Pine Ridge District School Board in 2022.

 Jamil Jivani, a lawyer and former president of the Canada Strong and Free Network, defeated Theresa Corless to win the Conservative nomination.

 The Green Party candidate is Kevin MacKenzie, who has served as a trustee on the Peterborough Victoria Northumberland and Clarington Catholic District School Board since 2018.
 He works in sales and his hometown is Courtice.

 Running for the Centrist Party of Canada is Khalid Qureshi.
 He is a retired engineer from Markham.

 Scugog councillor Robert Rock was acclaimed as the Liberal candidate, having previously sought the Conservative nomination.
 He has served on Scugog council since 2021 and represents Ward 3, Scugog Island.

 The Rhino candidate is Adam Smith.
 He ran for the party in this riding in the 2021 election and as an Independent in the 2022 Mississauga—Lakeshore federal by-election.
 He is from Bowmanville.